By Kate Pavao,

 One show features smoking (including by a pregnant teen), and another has a central character drinking at a party.
 Another episode is about prescription drug abuse.

 Did you know you can flag iffy content?
 Adjust limits for Drinking, Drugs & Smoking in your kid's entertainment guide.Get started

 Parents Need to Know

-Parents need to know that these installments feature mature material: In one episode, a man makes money by donating sperm, and in another a pregnant teen struggles to retain custody of her child.
+Parents need to know that some installments of True Life feature mature material: In one episode, a man makes money by donating sperm, and in another a pregnant teen struggles to retain custody of her child.
 You may see drinking, smoking, and (bleeped out) swearing.

 TRUE LIFE tackles issues such as young parents dealing with custody fights, students struggling with the prescription drug Adderall, and two men who do bizarre jobs for money.
 Some of the episodes are meatier than others, but they are all relatively engaging, and can even be thought-provoking.

-Families can talk about this show's purpose.
+Families can talk about True Life's purpose.
 There is certainly a voyeuristic element as we watch people in often desperate situations -- but is there something to be learned from their stories, too?
 Do you care more about an issue -- such as teen pregnancy, drug addiction, tolerance -- after seeing real people struggling with it?